 A distinguishing characteristic of Jesuit education is to help students realize that talents are to be developed, not for self-satisfaction, but for the whole of the community.
 Students are encouraged to use their gifts in the service of others.
 In keeping with these goals and the goals of the Magis Christian Service Program at Seattle Prep students must complete the following grade level based requirements and follow the general guidelines for all service projects outlined below.
 Service Immersion Programming, whether with a Prep partner program or an outside program, does not fulfill a student's service requirement at any grade level.

-Service to Faith Community or Family
+Service to Faith Community or Former Community

 Sophomores are required to complete 18 hours of service focused on understanding the needs of the Seattle Prep community and the needs of the wider community the live in.
 Sophomores attend the required Urban Plunge retreat in the fall with their Collegio and complete six hours of service over the course of that retreat.
 Students then complete six hours of service with local non-profit organizations and six additional hours of service with the Seattle Prep community.

 Juniors are required to complete 30 hours of service working in partnership with marginalized communities.
 The junior year requirement is designed to put students in direct relationship with people marginalized by society.
 In doing this, we are responding to Fr.
 Arrupe's call to develop "men and women for others" as well as teaching what it means to be a Christian in the world today; a person seeking justice for those who most experience injustice.
 The junior service requirement is a wonderful opportunity to discover the amazing things that happen when we put ourselves in relationship with people who are marginalized.